tonymaro/HA-Kiosk/README.md

 * Setup a single user account on this and configure it to auto-login as that user without a password needed
 * DO set a password for the user - that will help protect the "root" access.
 * Install the following:
-   `sudo apt-get install ffmpeg mpv firefox`
+   `sudo apt install ffmpeg mpv firefox python python3 python3-flask python-is-python3 python3-pip python3-validators`
 * Place all the files from this project into the home directory of your user, retaining the folder tree.
 Aka, you'll have ~/Scripts/ once done.

 ### Startup Applications